 As the situation in the international financial markets deteriorated significantly in the second half of 2011 and doubts over the sustainability of the Eurozone increased, several rating agencies downgraded the credit ratings of a number of EU sovereigns, including the Republic.
 Further sovereign downgrades occurred in 2012 and 2013, with the Republic being downgraded by Standard & Poor's Credit Market Services Europe Limited ("S&P") in 2012 to A with a negative outlook from A+ with a negative outlook, and in 2013 to A- with a stable outlook.
 In 2012, Moody's Investors Service, Inc. ("Moody's Inc.") downgraded the Republic to Baa2 with a negative outlook from A2 with a negative outlook, and Fitch Ratings Limited ("Fitch") to A- with a negative outlook from A with a negative outlook.
-On 30 April 2013, Moody's Inc. announced that it was further downgrading the Republic's government bond rating to Ba1 from Baa2 and retaining its negative outlook.
-On 17 May 2013, Fitch also downgraded the Republic's government bond rating to BBB+ with a negative outlook due to concerns about deteriorated macroeconomic and fiscal outlooks and a frail banking system.
-In January 2014, Moody's Inc. changed the Republic's outlook from negative to stable, and Fitch upgraded its outlook on the Republic from negative to stable on 2 May 2014.
-On 27 June 2014, S&P revised its outlook on the Republic from stable to negative before upgrading its outlook to stable on 19 December 2014.
-In addition, on 23 January 2015, Moody's Investors Services Ltd. ("Moody's Ltd.") upgraded the Republic to Baa3 with a stable outlook, an investment grade rating.
-On 19 June 2015, S&P revised its outlook on the Republic to positive.
-Fitch revised its outlook on the Republic to positive on 9 October 2015 and on 18 December 2015, S&P affirmed its rating of A- with a positive outlook.
-Fitch affirmed Slovenia's BBB+ rating with a positive outlook on 25 March 2016.
-On 17 June 2016, S&P upgraded the Republic to A with a stable outlook.
-On 16 September 2016, Moody's Ltd. upgraded its outlook on the Republic from stable to positive.
-On 23 September 2016, Fitch upgraded its rating of the Republic to A- with a stable outlook.
-Although S&P and Fitch have a stable outlook and Moody's Ltd. has a positive outlook on the Republic, the risk of a possible future downgrade still remains.
+Following further downgrades, Fitch, S&P and Moody's Investors Services Ltd. ("Moody's Ltd.") began to upgrade the Republic's credit rating in 2014 and 2015.
+S&P further upgraded the Republic's rating to A on 17 June 2016 and changed its outlook to positive on 16 December 2016.
+On 16 September 2016, Moody's Ltd. upgraded its outlook on the Republic from stable to positive while affirming its rating of Baa3.
+In accordance with EU Regulation 462/2013, Moody's Ltd. has scheduled its next ordinary course review of the Republic's credit rating for 20 January 2017.
+There can be no guarantee that Moody's Ltd. will not change the Republic's rating as a result of their scheduled ordinary course review.
+Fitch upgraded its rating of the Republic on 23 September 2016 to A- with a stable outlook.
+Although Fitch has a stable outlook and S&P and Moody's Ltd. have a positive outlook on the Republic, the risk of a possible future downgrade still remains.
 The agencies could lower their ratings of the Republic if, among other things, the Republic's macroeconomic environment was substantially weakened, the policy-making became less predictable, the Government's debt trajectory worsened or in the event of economic or financial shocks arising from the ongoing banking system stabilisation.
 A further downgrade of sovereign debt ratings, including those of the Republic, or a continued Eurozone crisis may result in an increased risk of further deleveraging and credit contraction, which could have a materially negative effect on the Slovenian economy and could have a negative impact on investor confidence in the Republic or on the Republic's ability to raise capital from the external debt markets in the future.

-The credit ratings of the Republic as at the date of this Offering Circular are A by S&P, A- by Fitch and Baaa3 by Moody's Ltd.
+The credit ratings of the Republic as at the date of this Offering Circular are A by S&P, A- by Fitch and Baa3 by Moody's Ltd.